algobolson/algobot/README.md

 # algobot
 Python framework for handling the stream of Algorand transactions

+Generally it works like an http server framework where you register a handler and the framework hands event data to your handler functions.

 Requires Algorand Python sdk:
 ``` bash
 pip install py-algorand-sdk